open-rpa/openflow/readme.md

 `sudo apt-get install gcc g++ make`

-Then to install and run OpenFlow, install the openiap package
+Then to install and run OpenFlow, install the @openiap/openflow package

-`npm i openiap -g`
+`npm i @openiap/openflow -g`

 On Linux run with sudo

-`sudo npm i openiap -g`
+`sudo npm i @openiap/openflow -g`

 then create a template configuration file using `openflow-cli --init`